Crippling debts and bankruptcies brew Vietnam coffee crisis

 The bosses and managers of Vinacafe have either quit or were not at work that day, like most of the 80-plus staff the company says are employed there, according to the company website.

-Vietnam is the world’s biggest producer of the strong-flavored robusta beans, used for instant coffee, and has experienced a decade of solid growth which has seen coffee exports reach $3 billion a year.
+Vietnam is the world’s biggest producer of the strong-flavoured robusta beans, used for instant coffee, and has experienced a decade of solid growth which has seen coffee exports reach $3 billion a year.

 But its coffee industry is now in crisis, plagued by tax evasion, mismanagement, insolvency, high interest rates and a credit squeeze.
 Many coffee operators are trapped with crippling debt and banks are reluctant to lend them more money.